 Finding a good health insurance company that offers affordable premiums is a challenge that every American has to overcome.
 Without health insurance, even a small broken bone or illness can generate medical bills in the thousands of dollars.
-There is a wide array of factors that affects insurance rates, with cigarette smoking near the top of this list.
+There is a wide array of factors that affect insurance rates, with cigarette smoking near the top of this list.
 In this article, we’ll take a look at whether or not smoking affects your health insurance rates and just what you can do if you smoke and need to purchase health insurance.

 The short answer to the question “will smoking tobacco affect my health insurance rates?” is yes, it’s almost certain that it will.
 There is a mountain of factual data that proves that smokers cost insurance companies significantly more than their non-smoking counterparts, and insurers make use of these large studies and pools of data when determining premiums and insurance rates.
 Insurance companies set their clients’ premiums or rates according to how much risk they present in regards to costs; individuals who have lifestyle, health or other issues that suggest they will require expensive health care treatments later in life will be charged higher premiums to offset this risk.